DeterminateSystems/bootspec-secureboot/rfc.md

   - `config.system.nixos.label`
 - `toplevel` (build-time)
   - The store path of the generation's toplevel
+  - Build-time because the toplevel path is only reachable via `$out`

-While it is desirable to have a good foundation of information to build upon, it is undesirable to bring the whole kitchen sink.
+While it is desirable to have a good foundation of information to utilize, it is undesirable to bring the whole kitchen sink.
 Each of these keys was chosen by determining what information the current bootloader tools use and from that information deciding what would be most useful to be provided rather than having to be discovered.

-Essentially, we want to limit filesystem magic to the bare minimum; it may be unavoidable for any information not present in the specification, but that which is generally necessary for a properly-functioning bootloader should be easily accessible.
+Essentially, we want to limit filesystem magic to the bare minimum; it may be unavoidable for any additional information not present in the specification, but that which is generally necessary for a properly-functioning bootloader should be easily accessible.

 This document would have both its filename and contents versioned in order to support potential future additions to (or removals from) the format.

 TODO: versioning bounds?:
-Adding a new key would only require a "minor" version bump (e.g. the `schemaVersion`) Removing or renaming a key would require a "major" version bump (e.g. in the filename) -- reset `schemaVersion` to 1
+Adding a new key would only require a "minor" version bump (the `schemaVersion`) Removing or renaming a key would require a "major" version bump (in the filename) -- reset `schemaVersion` to 1

 TODO: examples of when a key should be added or removed? concrete guidance on it?